 The following journal entry on such reissue is passed:

-Bank Account Dr. (amount received on such reissue) Discount on Issue of Shares Account Dr. (with original rate of discount if the shares originally were issued at discount) Shares Forfeited Account Dr. (loss on reissue of shares) To Share Capital Account (with face value of shares)
+Dr. (amount received on such reissue)

+Dr. (with original rate of discount if the shares originally

+were issued at discount)

+Dr. (loss on reissue of shares)

+(with face value of shares)

+Dr.